 Indicator 14 Tools and Resources

-A web application has been developed which Sites will use to report survey results, using the login and password provided by Harrisburg Project.
+A web application has been developed which sites will use to report survey results, using the login and password provided by Harrisburg Project.
 The web application can be accessed at https://www.hbug.k12.il.us/SPPDC/.
-The web application training demo can be accessed at http://www.hbug.k12.il.us/SPPDC/help/SPP 14 Data Collection New.swf
+An updated training demo for the web application will be available soon.

-- Sample District Letter to Former Student (4/13)
+- Sample District Letter to Former Student Word version (3/16)

 Yearly, approximately 100,000 former students who had an individual education plan (IEP) when they left high school are contacted to participate in a post-school survey.
 Efforts are made to contact youth who represent a variety of disabilities, as well as, minority youth and those who left high school with a diploma or dropped out of high school.
 Nevertheless, there are groups of youth who are difficult to contact and who are routinely underrepresented in the post-school survey data (e.g., those students who leave school early).
 To learn strategies for contacting youth who are hard-to-find, the National Post-School Outcomes Center conducted six focus groups with young adults and their family members in four states.
 This document summarizes the strategies recommended by youth and their families.
 Strategies are organized by five common themes.